jxnblk/blog/src/posts/iterations-on-a-theme.md

 ## Static Site Generators & Zero-Config

-Although I've been somewhat of a minimalist for most of my adult life, ever since learning about [Jekyll][] years ago,
+Ever since learning about [Jekyll][] years ago,
 I've been fascinated with the idea of generating simple static sites with modern tooling.
 What started as a [blog post][ssg-react] in 2015, became a [zero-config CLI][] in 2016 (appropriately named [static-react][]).
 I took the same zero-config idea and applied it to webpack with a CLI named [hotdamn][] (it even supported markdown for content).
-I was also really interested in the idea of how to make React more accessible to people who weren't JavaScript developers and made [Ejsx][]
+I was also really interested in the idea of how to make React more accessible to people who weren't JavaScript developers and made [Ejsx][].
 In 2017, working with a few others, that idea became [x0][] and a little later [mdx-go][].
 I'll also admit that I have several private repos that generate static HTML through some means or another.
 I might be a little obsessed with this idea.